-The maximum speed limit is eight (8) miles per hour on all parking facilities on campus roads.
+The maximum speed limit is eight (8) miles per hour on all parking facilities and 25 miles per hour on campus roads unless posted.

 All persons driving a vehicle on the campus are required to comply with the traffic laws of the State of California and the rules and regulations pursuant to Section 21113A of the California Vehicle Code.
 Violations of any of the regulations set forth below may result in a citation being issued.